Actual play: History

 TTRPG publishers have engaged with actual plays by licensing shows based on their products, running their own, incorporating content from actual plays back into source material, and playtesting games in actual play format.
 L.A. by Night is an actual play licensed by the publisher Paradox Interactive, and based on their role-playing game Vampire: The Masquerade; it premiered on Geek & Sundry in 2018.
 Rivals of Waterdeep is an official Wizards of the Coast actual play show, based on their Dungeons & Dragons system.
 Wizards of the Coast has also published collaboration sourcebooks based on actual play shows, such as the Explorer's Guide to Wildemount (2020) based on Critical Role and Acquisitions Incorporated (2019) based on the live play game by the same name.
+Jones highlighted increased commercialized in the genre, noting that many sponsorships are from tabletop gaming accessory companies.
+Actual play productions have also expanded their reach through merchandise and transmedia products, including game supplements, comics, novels, and animated adaptations.